Skip to main content

 Regulus Conjunct Sun

 Regulus conjunct the Sun bestows natural authority and a powerful public identity.
-These individuals are often drawn to positions of leadership and command respect effortlessly.
+You are often drawn to positions of leadership and command respect effortlessly.
 There is a regal quality to the personality, though the lesson of Regulus, that power without humility leads to downfall, must be heeded.

 Regulus Conjunct Moon